marcelmildenberger/dataset-extension-attack/README.md

 Results are written to the [experiment_results](experiment_results) directory.
 See [docs/parameters.md](docs/parameters.md) for a detailed explanation of configuration options and schema.

+## Prepare your Dataset
+The code expects a tab-separated file with one record per row.
+The fist row must be a header specifying the column names.
+Internally, the values stored in the columns are concatenated according to column ordering and normalized (switch to lowercase, remove whitespace and missing values).
+**The last column must contain a unique ID.**

+If you have data in `.csv`, `.xls` or `.xlsx` format, you may run ``python preprocessing.py`` for convenient conversion.
+The script will guide you through the process.

+In the `data` directory, this repository already provides datasets which can be used.

 ## Batch Experiment Setup